Q. What is ferning?

 Q. I never see ferning during my cycle.

-A. If you never see ferning it means that you are not using the Ovatel mini-microscope correctly; or you may have a hormone imbalance which is leading to your body not producing enough estrogen (see hormone imbalance below).
+A. If you never see ferning it means that you are not using the Ovatel mini-microscope correctly; or you may have a hormone imbalance which is leading to your body not producing enough estrogen (see hormone imbalance below) or you are not ovulating.
 If your doctor has confirmed that you do not have a hormone imbalance, please contact us on how to use the Ovatel unit.

 Q. I see ferning all the time.
 Why?

 A. Some women will see ferning everyday because their estrogen level remains slightly high all month long.
-One reason this could be is because the body is not producing enough progesterone.
+One reason for this could be that the body is not producing enough progesterone.
 If you think this might apply to you, please consult your health care professional for hormone testing (see hormone imbalance below) or you could be pregnant.

 Q. I saw ferning during my ovulation period then it disappeared for more than five days, but now the ferning has reappeared and continues every day.
 What does this mean?